clifordjoshy/clifordjoshy.github.io/content/posts/college-retrospect/index.md

 ### Athena

 Aside from the "key duty", we as admins also had root access to all the PCs and our beloved server, Athena (top right corner in the image above).
 We were expected to maintain these systems and was responsible for hosting various college services.
-It was a great learning experience being given full access to a proper server and pulling out the display in the server to physically connect to the server felt very cool.
+It was a great learning experience being given full access to a proper server and pulling out the display in the rack to physically connect to the server felt very cool.

 We were sometimes even tasked with installing software on all the potato PCs in the lab which would always end up in some issue.
 We would always spend a lot of time trying to get it to work using [clusterssh](https://github.com/duncs/clusterssh), sometimes taking even more time than it would have taken to physically go to each of the systems and install it.
 Fun times!